-Ives’s paintings and collages are collected by major museums: The 1967 Whitney Annual exhibition of American painting, the Guggenheim Museum, Yale University Art Gallery and various others.
-Norman Ives holds a secure place in the history of American Mid-Century Modern canon as one of a band of artists using letterforms as art.
-Ives’s design and art appeared to be outliers of the percolating type-as-art movement popularized by Robert Indiana’s LOVE sculptures.
+Ives’s design and art anticipates the percolating type-as-art movement popularized by Robert Indiana’s LOVE sculptures.
 Type-related art has since become ubiquitous in painting and sculpture, as well as other massive architectural “type works.”
 Ives’s work fits squarely into this genre having roots in the early 20th-century Modern movement.

 Ives was part of Josef Albers’ restructured Yale School of Art which transformed the traditional teaching of graphic design, leading it towards a more demanding and thoughtful profession.
 Ives was a rare artist who was recognized for his innovative work in design.
 However, his vision extended well beyond the field of graphic design.
 His paintings and collages are collected by major museums: The 1967 Whitney Annual exhibition of American painting, the Guggenheim Museum, Yale University Art Gallery and various other institutions.